New Nature Laws

 It’s inspiring to watch this grassroots movement continue to grow and empower our campaigns."

 partnership for the Wilderness

 To support the Wilderness Society’s ongoing work to

 protect Victoria’s old-growth forests, we approached

 the Australian Ethical Foundation to provide a three-year grant for an advanced training program to help

-build Movement For Life leaders within the campaign.
+build local leaders within the campaign.

 Five exceptional participants from the select group

 of 25 (pictured) that took part in the program in June,

 will go on to do a six-month community organising